 Northern Ireland: In July 2011 the Northern Ireland Affairs Committee published a report on APD in which it recommended that the tax should be abolished for flights both to and from airports in Northern Ireland, because of competition from airports in the Republic and the threat this posed to one particular transatlantic route.
 In September that year the Government announced that the rate of APD on direct long haul flights from airports in Northern Ireland would be cut to the short haul rate, and that it would consult on devolving aspects of APD.
 In February 2012 the Government confirmed that provision in the upcoming Finance Bill would devolve APD to the Northern Ireland Assembly, and in autumn 2012 the Northern Ireland Executive introduced legislation to abolish APD on direct long haul flights from 1 January 2013.

 In 2014 the Irish Government abolished Ireland’s version of APD – the ‘Air Travel Tax’ – and there have been concerns that the tourist industry in Northern Ireland has been particularly affected by this, and by the lower 9% VAT rate in Ireland which applies to a number of tourism related goods and services.
 In the Autumn 2017 Budget the Government announced that it would “publish a call for evidence which will consider the impact of VAT and air passenger duty (APD) on tourism in Northern Ireland, to report at Budget 2018.”
-This consultation was launched on 13 March, and the deadline for responses was 5 June; this notes that responses to the consultation “will inform future policy development but the government has made no firm decisions about the issues set out in this document.”
-The Government has confirmed that it will “report at the next Budget on the outcome of this Call for Evidence.”
+This consultation was launched on 13 March; this noted that responses to the consultation “will inform future policy development but the government has made no firm decisions about the issues set out in this document.”
+In the 2018 Budget the Government announced that there would be “no changes to the VAT or APD regimes in Northern Ireland at this time” but that it would “continue to explore ways to support a successful and growing tourism industry.”

 This paper looks at the recent debate on taxing aviation, in the context of these developments.
 Two other Library papers look at the introduction of APD, and the Labour Government’s approach to reforming the tax.
 HM Revenue & Customs publish guidance on the operation of the tax, and statistical data on its receipts.